Miklós Hanó: Early life and career

-He is a member of the Self-defense Movement of Hungarian Farmers and Consumers (MAGFÖM) since 2003.
-He is a current Deputy Mayor of Békéscsaba since 2006.
+Hanó was a member of the Self-defense Movement of Hungarian Farmers and Consumers (MAGFÖM) since 2003.
+He was a deputy mayor of Békéscsaba from 2006 until his death.
 He became a member of the Fidesz in 2009.
-Currently he is a leading member of the Smallholders' Civil Alliance (KPE-KPSZ; Fidesz-ally).
-During the 2010 parliamentary elections, he became MP again after 8 years from Békés County Regional List.
+Beside that, he was a leading member of the Fidesz-ally Smallholders' Civil Alliance (KPE-KPSZ).
+During the 2010 parliamentary elections, he became MP again after eight years from Békés County Regional List.
 He was a member of the Committee on Agriculture.
 He ran as candidate of Fidesz for the mayoral seat of Békéscsaba during the 2014 local elections, however lost to independent politician Péter Szarvas.

-Personal life
+Personal life and death

-He is married and has two children.
+Hanó was married and had two children.
+He died on 3 September 2023, at the age of 66.